GoogleContainerTools/skaffold/docs/design_proposals/design-proposal-template.md

 ## Background

-In this section, please mention and describe the new feature, re-design or re-factor.
+In this section, please mention and describe the new feature, redesign or refactor.

-Please provide an rationale covering following points:
+Please provide a brief explanation for the following questions:

 1. Why is this required?
-2. If its re-design, What are cons with current implementation?
+2. If this is a redesign, what are the drawbacks of the current implementation?
-3. Is there any another work-around and if yes, why not keep using it.
+3. Is there any another work-around, and if so, what are its drawbacks?
 4. Mention related issues, if there are any.

 Here is an example snippet for a new feature: